martehvi/codepub-container-workshop/03-proxy-server/README.md

 ![Application-structure-1](./../assets/images/application-structure-1.png)

 As you can see our architecture is very reliant on communicating across our host computers network.
 This setup is all well and good for development for hosting your setup locally.
 However, in some cases some applications require higher security with least privilege principle when it comes to access.
 So, what if you did not want to expose your applications to your host computer but rather make them run seamlessly together and communicate within the multi-container orchestration?
 That's what we will do now with Docker `network` and `nginx`.

 We will start by removing the ports that expose the backend outside of the docker environment.
 Currently we have configured mappings like this: `<host-port>:<container-port>`.
 If we remove the `<host-port>` part we expose only the container port to the compose orchestration, and not to your host computer.

 ### Task 3.2

 Remove the the port outside of the compose network from your compose configuration.
 I.e. the ports that expose your applications to localhost.
+(Only remove host-port for the backends, keep the mapping for the frontend as we want to be able to still reach it from the browser.)

 <details>